BrianAronson/birankr/birankpy/README.md

 # API documentation of birankpy

-## pagerank
+## PageRank

 ```python
 pagerank(adj, d=0.85, max_iter=200, tol=0.0001, verbose=False)
 ```

 Return the PageRank of the nodes in a graph using power iteration.
-This funciton takes the sparse matrix as input directly, avoiding the overheads of converting the network to a networkx Graph object and back.
+This function takes the sparse matrix as input directly, avoiding the overheads of converting the network to a networkx Graph object and back.

-This funciton takes the sparse matrix as input directly, avoiding the overheads of converting the network to a networkx Graph object and back.
+This function takes the sparse matrix as input directly, avoiding the overheads of converting the network to a networkx Graph object and back.

 Input: